cmake-generators - Man Page

 Visual Studio 9 2008

-This generator is deprecated and will be removed in a future version of CMake.
-It will still be possible to build with VS 9 2008 tools using the Visual Studio 14 2015 generator (or above, and with VS 10 2010 also installed) with CMAKE_GENERATOR_TOOLSET set to v90, or by using the NMake Makefiles generator.
+Removed.
+This once generated Visual Studio 9 2008 project files, but the generator has been removed since CMake 3.30.
+It is still possible to build with the VS 9 2008 toolset by also installing VS 10 2010 and VS 2015 (or above) and using the Visual Studio 14 2015 generator (or above) with CMAKE_GENERATOR_TOOLSET set to v90, or by using the NMake Makefiles generator.

 Visual Studio 10 2010

 Removed.
 This once generated Visual Studio 10 2010 project files, but the generator has been removed since CMake 3.25.
-It is still possible to build with VS 10 2010 tools using the Visual Studio 14 2015 (or above) generator with CMAKE_GENERATOR_TOOLSET set to v100, or by using the NMake Makefiles generator.
+It is still possible to build with the VS 10 2010 toolset by also installing VS 2015 (or above) and using the Visual Studio 14 2015 (or above) generator with CMAKE_GENERATOR_TOOLSET set to v100, or by using the NMake Makefiles generator.

 Visual Studio 11 2012

 Removed.
 This once generated Visual Studio 11 2012 project files, but the generator has been removed since CMake 3.28.
-It is still possible to build with VS 11 2012 tools using the Visual Studio 14 2015 (or above) generator with CMAKE_GENERATOR_TOOLSET set to v110, or by using the NMake Makefiles generator.
+It is still possible to build with the VS 11 2012 toolset by also installing VS 2015 (or above) and using the Visual Studio 14 2015 (or above) generator with CMAKE_GENERATOR_TOOLSET set to v110, or by using the NMake Makefiles generator.

 Visual Studio 12 2013

-This generator is deprecated and will be removed in a future version of CMake.
-It will still be possible to build with VS 12 2013 tools using the Visual Studio 14 2015 (or above) generator with CMAKE_GENERATOR_TOOLSET set to v120, or by using the NMake Makefiles generator.
+Removed.
+This once generated Visual Studio 12 2013 project files, but the generator has been removed since CMake 3.31.
+It is still possible to build with the VS 12 2013 toolset by also installing VS 2015 (or above) and using the Visual Studio 14 2015 (or above) generator with CMAKE_GENERATOR_TOOLSET set to v120, or by using the NMake Makefiles generator.

 Visual Studio 14 2015